scottwater/taylorbryant.github.io/_posts/2017-07-17-create-an-alias.md
2011-12-31-new-years-eve-is-awesome.md
2011-12-31-new-years-eve-is-awesome.md
2017-07-17-create-an-alias.md

 ---
-title: this is a test
+title: Create an alias for a Terminal command
+permalink: /create-an-alias
+layout: post
 ---

 # <a name="top"></a>Create an alias for a Terminal command